ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 You can even try it in my [Test Game](https://gd.games/instant-builds/e127d524-9f91-4d49-b5dc-986cae7f1e09)

-# Section 5.1 Saving/Loading our tilemap tiles to and from JSON file
+# Section 5.1 Saving/Loading our tilemap tiles to/from JSON file

 One of best feeature this extension have is to save/load all your tiles.
-But we are not talking as custom level editor for your players.
+But we are not talking about custom level editor for your players.
 Nah we are talking here about YOU as game creator creating your levels/maps/backgrounds/platforms/decoratiions and whatever else INGAME.
 Then you export all that to a file and put it inside your project folder and now all your users will play level you made.
 Did you click my Test Game link above?
 You see all these trees water mountains and stuff?
 You think i did it in scene editor?
 You would be wrong.